Tanjy55/tp/docs/DeveloperGuide.md

 - The feature is built around com.google.code.gson, a library that handles data-to-JSON conversion.

-- Gson is used to automatically convert the `QuoteList` object (and all its nested `Quote` and `Item` objects) into a JSON string, and vice-versa.
+- Gson is used to automatically convert the `QuoteList` object (and all its nested `Quote` and `Item` objects) into a JSON string, and vice versa.

 #### Trigger

 - **Load**: The application reads and deserializes the JSON file on startup, loading the `QuoteList` into memory.

 - **Save**: The application serializes and overwrites the JSON file after every successful command, ensuring data is always in sync.

 #### User-facing behaviour

 - The feature is almost entirely transparent to the user.
 - On first launch, **if the data file is not found**, the app logs a warning (`WARNING: Data file not found...`) and starts with a fresh, empty `QuoteList`.
 - After the first data-modifying command (`e.g., quote ...`),
   the data file (`e.g., data/quotely.json`) is created.
 - On all subsequent launches, the user's previous data is loaded, and no warning is shown.

 #### Example (full workflow of File Storage)

 1. User starts `Quotely` for the first time.
 The console logs a warning that the data file was not found.
    (If the `data/quotley.json` file is not inside)
 2. User adds a new quote: `quote n/Project A c/Client X`
 3. The application saves the new `QuoteList` (containing "Project A") to `data/quotely.json`.
 4. User `exits`
 5. User starts `Quotely` again.
 6. This time, no warning is logged (Since the file is already created).
 The `Storage` component finds and reads the file.
    The `JsonSerializer` (using Gson) parses the data.
 7. User runs `show`
 8. The UI displays "Project A", confirming the data was successfully loaded.